bigfix/developer.bigfix.com/README.md

 ### Previewing your changes

-To preview the site install both [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
+To preview the site, install both [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).

-Start the box and build the changes by running:
+Start the virtual machine by running:

     $ vagrant up

+Then to preview the changes, ssh to the virtual machine and build the site with:

     $ vagrant ssh

-Then inside the virtual machine:

     $ make staging && sudo make deploy

 The site will then be available at [localhost:4000](http://localhost:4000).